isomerpages/imda-codesg/_infocomm-media-clubs-cca/Be Part of the Infocomm Media Club Community.md

 ---
 ## Be Part of the Infocomm Media Club Community

-Adopt the tagline **“An Infocomm Media Club, powered by IMDA”** on your school website or social media channel and get our exclusive Bluetooth trackers!
+Adopt the tagline **“An Infocomm Media Club, powered by IMDA”** on your school website or social media channel and get our exclusive bluetooth trackers!

 ### **How to redeem the bluetooth trackers**